The Most Popular All-American Review Platform

 • Powerful Drag System: Baitcasting reels usually have a stronger drag than spinning reels.
 This makes them perfect for capturing the bigger and stronger species of fish.

-• Line Capacity: Baitcasting reels can hold more line than many other reels.
+• Line Capacity: Baitcasting fishing reels can hold more lines than many other reels.
 This is an advantage when pursuing species that tend to run long.

 • Versatility: A baitcasting reel lets you use many lures in different ways.
 It offers more options for strong hold-ups in various fishing conditions.